What is Microgeneration and the Microgeneration Scheme?

 Your CEG payment will be based on the quantity of kWh you export to the grid at the rate offered by Energia.
 There is no published guidance for customers in relation to the VAT treatment of electricity exported to the grid by customers.

-If customers have any queries in relation to their VAT or income tax compliance obligations in relation to electricity exported, they should contact the Revenue Commissioners or CRU.
+If customers have any queries in relation to their VAT or income tax compliance obligations in relation to electricity exported, they should contact the Revenue Commissioners.

 I haven’t gotten confirmation from Energia that I am eligible for the Microgeneration scheme?